chrisderpher/chrisderpher.github.io/ouroboros/README.md

 A web-based multiplication speed drill game (0-10 × 0-10) featuring a circular track visualization, progressive difficulty, and a unique "tail eating" mechanic where fast players can catch and eat their tail for bonus points.

-##  Game Overview
+## 🎮 Game Overview

-Race around a circular track of 12 multipliction problems!
+Race around a circular track of 12 multiplication problems!
 Answer correctly to move forward, but be careful—problems expire faster as you level up.
 The ultimate challenge: answer fast enough to catch and "eat" your tail (the oldest answered problem) before it expires for massive bonus points!

-##  Key Features
+## ✨ Key Features

 - **Circular Track**: 12 problems arranged in a fixed circle—you move sequentially around the track
 - **Tail Eating Mechanic**: Answer fast enough to reach your oldest answered problem before it expires for bonus points
-- **Progressive Difficulty**: Expiration time starts at 21 seconds and decreases by 0.6s per level (minimum 6s)
+- **Progressive Difficulty**: Expiration time starts at 18 seconds (Level 1), decreases to 14s (Level 2), then 10s down to 6s (Levels 3-7), and finally down to 2.5s minimum (Level 8+)
 - **Smart Scoring**: Base points + speed bonus + streak bonus + level multiplier + streak multiplier
 - **Visual Feedback**: Color-coded time bars, yellow highlighting when on tail, clear problem states

-##  How to Play
+## 🎯 How to Play

 1. **Start the game**: Press **SPACE** to begin
 2. **Answer problems**: Type the answer to the current problem (highlighted in blue) and press **Enter**
 3. **Move forward**: After a correct answer, you automatically move to the next problem in the circle
 4. **Watch the timer**: Each problem has a countdown timer—answer before it expires!
 5. **Eat your tail**: Answer fast enough to reach your oldest answered problem before it expires for bonus points (the current problem will turn yellow when you're on your tail)
-6. **Level up**: Every 10 correct answers increases your level and decreases expiration time
+6. **Level up**: Every 8 correct answers increases your level and decreases expiration time
 7. **Game over**: The game ends when the current problem expires

-##  Controls
+## ⌨️ Controls

 - **0-9**: Enter numbers for your answer
 - **Enter**: Submit answer